 Since she was ten years old she has been playing in different quartets and ensembles that also have travelled around the world participating on courses and in competitions.
 In 2009 she won the Norwegian Championship of her age-class, she has come in second place in the same championship 2011 as well.
 Aina has been a soloist with different orchestras: Drammen Symphony Orchestra, BISYOC symphony orchestra and The central Staff band of Norway.
 Summer 2015 she was, together with her sister Julie Helgeland Davidsen and the famous violinist Ragnhild Hemsing, a soloist with BISYOC symphony orchestra in Norway.
 During her first year of masters she won the Ticon-prize, located in Drammen, Norway, and May/June 2017 she recieved 1st prize in Stockholm International Music Competition.
 April 2018 she recieved The Norwegian State Grant for newly educated musicians so that she can study deeper into composition.

 Today she plays all four saxophones in different situations and projects.
 She is currently working in Trio TrIvA (Guitar, Saxophone and Clarinet), and RAKLEVERK (with electronics and a jazz musician and composer).
 During her masters composition and electronics took her interest which resulted in her masterproject – Classical artist in a modern society.
 For her final masterexam summer 2017 she performed, as a world premiere, her first composition for barysaxohone, altosaxophone, voice and electronics.
-Fall 2018 she will start studying TIMANI to learn more about combining anatomy, letting the body play with you instead of against you.
+Fall 2018 she will start studying Timani to learn more about combining anatomy and music.

 In three years she will in addition to her masters in classical saxophone have the title certified Timani teacher & lecturer.
 She is currently composing, playing concerts both solo & chambermusic, doing projects and lectures, and saxophone teacher at the cultural school of Skien.